Channels — Acadiana Mesh Communication Groups

 Core Channels

 General chat for all mesh users.
-Uses a well-known shared key.
+Uses a well-known or built in shared key.

 Connection testing.
 Send test, ping, or path.